-4 System Architecture
+3.2 System Architecture

-The overall system architecture for physical implementation of our algorithm is shown in Figure 6.
-Note that the block M2 contains three modules listed in Table 1: HullClassifier, PatchCenter, and PatchDistance.
+Based on these functional building blocks, the overall system architecture for physical implementation of our algorithm is shown in Figure 10, where the block M2 contains three functional blocks listed in Table 1: HullClassification, PatchCenter, and PatchDistance.

 The proposed architecture contains eleven pipelined stages.
 Stage 0 executes Step 1 of the algorithm; Stages 1 to 10 execute the loop body of the algorithm.
 They are identical except that stage 10 outputs centers of the last four subpatches that will be taken as the intersection points.
 Within each stage, the inherent parallelism of the algorithm is exploited by the functional building blocks.
-The number of stages was determined based on observations of the algorithms convergence rate during the software emulation process.
+The number of stages was determined based on observations of the algorithm's convergence rate during the software emulation process.
 Throughput of the overall system will be determined by the latency of a single stage.